fuelmade/option-selection2.js/README.md

 # option-selection2.js

-A sane, dependency-free alternative to Shopify's multiple option JavaScript helper (option_selection.js) with optional checkbox support.
+A sane, flexible, dependency-free alternative to Shopify's multiple option JavaScript helper (option_selection.js) with optional checkbox support and the ability to structure your HTML however you please.

 Replace `<select name="id" ...>...</select>` with: